metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

 ## Properties

-In NaBL and TS, properties associate information with tree nodes and names.
+In NaBL Core and TS, properties associate information with tree nodes and names.
 Properties associated tree nodes are specified in TS.
-Properties associated with names are specified in an NaBL rule with a `defines … has` clause.
+Properties associated with names are specified in an NaBL  Core rule with a `defines … has` clause.

    <RuleID>:
       <Pattern>
         defines <Variable> has <Property> <Term>
         where <Formula>

-NaBL and TS provide a single built-in property `type`.
+NaBL Core and TS provide a single built-in property `type`.

 ## Formulas